Daily Office Readings for Wednesday of Holy Week: Year 2

 11. Yet God is my King from ancient times, victorious in the midst of the earth.

-These words from Psalm 74 seem appropriate for today as the world goes through the Covid 19 pandemic.
-I guess verse 11 brings hope.
-I spoke with a dear friend last night who reminded me of the preacher who was sent two boats and a helicopter as a flood was devastating his town.
+I spoke with a dear friend who reminded me of the old story about the preacher who was sent two boats and a helicopter as a flood was devastating his town.
 The preacher refused to let the boats or helicopter save him not realizing that this was indeed God’s way of saving him.
 God uses us, for us.
 God is using us, who are outside of Ukraine, to aid and assist Ukraine.
 And Ukraine is both receptive and thankful, to God, through us.